Black Chiney

 Black Chiney is a Jamaican sound system based in Miami, Florida.
 It consists of four Chinese Jamaicans: Supa Dups, Bobby Chin, Willy Chin and Walshy Fire.
 The Caribbean slang "Black Chiney" refers to this racial mix.

-Black Chiney often travels around the world as a sound system for nightclubs, concerts and other party venues.
-The quartet also participates in sound clashes in their native Jamaica.
+Black Chiney works as a sound system for nightclubs, concerts and other party venues.
+The quartet also participates in sound clashes in Jamaica.

 History

 Before Black Chiney came to prominence, founding member Supa Dups (born Dwayne Chin-Quee) was a DJ at Miami's Power 96 radio station (WPOW 96.5) for two years, in his early teens.
-As Supa got older, he had an interest in music production.
-In fact, his aunt figured that he was so serious about becoming a producer, so she mortgaged her house in Miami and bought him an Akai MPC3000.
-Not long after, Supa began mixing dancehall riddims with hip hop (mainly Miami bass).
+As Supa got older, he became interested in music production.
+His aunt thought that he was serious about becoming a producer, so she mortgaged her house in Miami and bought him an Akai MPC3000.
+Supa soon began mixing dancehall riddims with hip hop (mainly Miami bass).

-Bobby Chin (born Robert Lee) was a selector in Kingston, Jamaica before he migrated to the U.S. at the age of 21.
-He settled in Washington, D.C., and was a selector for the sound system "Earthquake".
-After a successful stint as one of the top selectors in DC, Bobby Chin moved to Florida where he joined a Tampa-based sound system called Poison Dart, of which Supa Dups was a member.
+Bobby Chin (born Robert Lee) was a selector in Kingston, Jamaica before he migrated to the U.S. at age 21.
+He settled in Washington, D.C., and was a selector for Earthquake sound system.
+After a successful stint as one of the top selectors in DC, Chin moved to Florida and joined Tampa-based Poison Dart sound system, joining Supa Dups.
 Poison Dart travelled extensively throughout North America and the Caribbean.

-After Supa and Chin left Poison Dart, the two began collaborating and they produced many dancehall/hip-hop mixtapes.
+Supa and Chin left Poison Dart and began collaborating.
+They produced many dancehall/hip-hop mixtapes.
 In 1999, Supa Dups released the first mix CD entitled Black Chiney 1 - Enter The Dragon.
-This was the first time the duo used the name Black Chiney, as they did not have a nickname at the time.
-The mixtape sold in large numbers, and it was also big in the Caribbean.
+This was their first nickname.
+The mixtape gained attention in the Caribbean.
 When Miami's DJ Khaled (WEDR 99.1) heard their mixtapes, he asked them to produce more.
 By the time a fifth volume mixtape was released by Supa Dups, Black Chiney was still known as a mix CD, and the mixtapes proved to be popular.